The Computing Services of MPCDF

 The MPCDF hosts the central HPC resources of the Max Planck Society with a typical renewal cycle of 5 years.
 Open to scientists affiliated with Max-Planck Institutes which joined the corresponding proposals to the Max Planck Society (test access can be granted on request).

-Based on AMD EPYC Genoa 9554 processors: 768 CPU compute nodes, 98304 CPU cores, 432 TB RAM (DDR5), 4.9 PFlop/s theoretical peak performance (FP64).
-In the course of 2024, a second phase with ca. 340 GPU nodes comprising 680 AMD Instinct MI300A APUs will be deployed.
+Based on AMD EPYC Genoa 9554 processors and AMD Instinct MI300A APUs: 768 CPU compute nodes, 98304 CPU cores, 432 TB RAM (DDR5), 4.9 PFlop/s theoretical peak performance (FP64).
+300 GPU nodes (as of Feb 2025) comprising 600 MI300A APUs, 75 TB RAM (HBM3), 36 PFlop/s theoretical peak performance (FP64 vector).

 Based on Intel Xeon IceLake-SP processors and Nvidia A100 GPUs.
-Deployment in two phases (April and June 2021) with 1592 CPU compute nodes, 114,624 CPU-cores, 375 TB RAM (DDR4), 7.5 PFlop/s theoretical peak performance (FP64), 192 GPU-accelerated nodes providing 768 Nvidia A100 GPUs, 30 TB GPU RAM (HBM2).
+1592 CPU compute nodes, 114,624 CPU-cores, 375 TB RAM (DDR4), 8.8 PFlop/s theoretical peak performance (FP64), 192 GPU-accelerated nodes providing 768 Nvidia A100 GPUs, 30 TB GPU RAM (HBM2), 16 PFlop/s theoretical peak performance (FP64 incl. tensor cores)

 Linux Compute Clusters